leedavi/DNNpackager/README.md

 Example:
 C:\\DNNpacker.exe C:\Nevoweb\Websites\dev.dnnrocket.com\dev\www\DesktopModules\DNNrocketModules\RocketEcommerce

-It should also have a configuration fil eit the module root folder called "DNNpackager.config".
+It should also have a configuration file in the module root folder called "DNNpackager.config".

 Example:
 ```xml